A small press with a careful hand. Books on business, on character, on family — and the thoughtful nonfiction that honors a reader's time.

 Three titles coming soon — all from the Circuitous Path series.

 The Dallas etiquette class Kimberley and Stephen Taylor taught together — now in book form, with worksheets for readers.
+Fully updated to 2026.

 Harnessing AI without losing your edge — how independent entrepreneurs can use artificial intelligence without surrendering what makes them independent.